bgandon/pkg-uninstall/README.md

 `pkg-uninstall` supports files and directories that include blanks like spaces and tabs.
 But it does *not* supports new line (LF) and double quotes (") charaters in filenames.
-If run into such situation, then a rewrite in Perl or any similar language would be necessary to obtain the required robustness.
+If you run into such situation, then a rewrite in Perl (or any similar language) will be necessary to obtain the required robustness.

 Further Documentation